DVC Data Version Control

 - 10 Learners

-DVC (Data Version Control) is an open-source tool that brings version control, reproducibility, and collaboration to machine learning and data science projects.
-Built to work alongside Git, DVC helps teams track datasets, ML models, pipelines, and experiments, ensuring consistency across environments.
+DVC (Data Version Control) is an open-source tool designed to bring version control, reproducibility, and collaboration to machine learning (ML) and data science projects.
+Built to integrate seamlessly with Git, DVC allows teams to track datasets, models, experiments, and pipelines with the same ease as managing code.
+It bridges the gap between traditional software development and modern data workflows, ensuring consistency, scalability, and collaboration across environments.

 -